amitjangid80/multiutillib_flutter/README.md

 12. getCharFromString(stringToExtract) // - returns only characters from string passed
 13. getNumbersFromString(stringToExtract) // - returns only digits from string passed
 14. getAppVersion() // - return current version of the app

+You can use [isNumeric] as an extension to check if the value is numeric or not.
+Returns: true or false

+Example:
+1. 123.isNumeric => returns true
+2. '123'.isNumeric => returns true
+3. 'String'.isNumeric => returns false
 ```

 ## ShowConfirmationDialog